The quartic Blochnium: an anharmonic quasicharge superconducting qubit: Introduction

-Among the multiple different designs of superconducting qubits, promising platforms represented by continuous variable qubits \cite{lloyd1999quantum,gottesman2001encoding,ofek2016extending,hu2019quantum,campagne-Ibarcq2020quantum}, $0-\pi$ and parity-protected qubits \cite{blatter2001design,protopopov2004anomalous,kitaev2006protected,gladchenko2009superconducting,smith2020superconducting,gyenis2021experimental,chirolli2021enhanced,chirolli2022swap,smith2022magnifying, calzona2023multi-mode}, and post-transmon setups employing superinductors definitely stand out \cite{bell2012quantum,bell2018josephson,peruzzo2020surpassing,ranadive2022kerr}.
-The latter are represented by the fluxonium \cite{manucharyan2009fluxonium,somoroff2021millisecond}, the heavy-fluxonium \cite{zhang2021universal}, and the geometric inductance qubit \cite{peruzzo2021geometric}, that represent variants of the flux qubit \cite{orlando1999superconducting}, the bifluxon \cite{kalashnikov2020bifluxon}, the plasmonium \cite{feng-ming2021quantum}, and the quasicharge superconducting qubit \cite{koch2009charging,pechenezhskiy2020superconducting}.
-The latter, also known as Blochnium, realizes the dual version of the transmon and achieves strong insensitivity to flux fluctuations thanks to a very large inductance, that plays the analogous role of a large shunt capacitance in the transmon.
-This way, robustness to flux and charge fluctuations, the latter granted by the presence of the inductance that renders the quasicharge degree of freedom dynamical, makes the Blochnium a very promising qubit.
-At the same time, the duality with the transmon implies a weak anharmonicity of the spectrum and leakage out the computational basis becomes a dominant source of errors.
-In addition, frequency crowding in chips hosting several qubits, that will become more and more important as the number of qubit on chip will increase, suggests that novel approaches are necessary to improve the qubit performances.
+In the family of the post-transmon setups employing superinductors \cite{bell2012quantum,bell2018josephson,peruzzo2020surpassing,feng-ming2021quantum,peruzzo2021geometric,ranadive2022kerr}, a particular instance is represented by the quasicharge superconducting qubit \cite{koch2009charging,pechenezhskiy2020superconducting}.
+Known also as Blochnium, it realizes the dual version of the transmon and achieves strong insensitivity to flux fluctuations thanks to a very large inductance, that plays the analogous role of a large shunt capacitance in the transmon.
+In addition, the presence of the superinductance renders the quasicharge degree of freedom dynamical, making the Blochnium also insensitive to charge fluctuations.
+This fundamental and intrinsic robustness comes at the expenses of a weak anharmonicity \cite{herrera-marti2013tradeoff}, that is directly inherited from the duality with the transmon.
+This aspect may become problematic due to frequency crowding in chips hosting several qubits, an issue that will become more and more important as the number of qubit on chip will increase, suggesting that novel approaches are necessary to improve the qubit performances.